Faculty Mentor Program

 Special Mentor Event: So You Think You’re a Fraud?
 Overcoming Imposter Syndrome

-Morning and afternoon sessions open to all faculty and graduate students on the serious problems we face due to our lack of self-confidence.
-The first session features Dr. Valerie Young, author of the award winning book “The Secret Thoughts of Successful Women: Why Capable People Suffer from the Imposter Syndrome and How to Thrive In Spite of It.”
-Lunch and breakout sessions take up different aspects of the issue.
+Open to all faculty, post-doctoral scholars and graduate students on the serious problems we face due to our lack of self-confidence.
+The session features Dr. Valerie Young, author of the award winning book “The Secret Thoughts of Successful Women: Why Capable People Suffer from the Imposter Syndrome and How to Thrive In Spite of It.”

 November 20, 2015 ~ 1:30 pm - 3:30 pm